rolandina/foot-meteo/README.md

 All dependencies you need to run this project are listed in environment.yml

-PROGRAM is a python/c++/c/html/ipython notebook which makes/solve/consists what is a goal input output

 ## General Prerequisites (for running and building)

 * [Anaconda](https://www.anaconda.com/products/individual)
 * [GitHub](https://github.com)
-* library-n.version 5
-* some other library

 After installing anaconda and python you have to set your environment with environment.yml file